shivannis/xandr-docs-public/xandr-docs/articles/supply-partners/synchronize-your-inventory-structure.md

 ---
-title : Synchronize Your Inventory Structure description : Learn the benefits of synchronizing your inventory structure. ms.custom: supply-partners ms.date: 10/28/2023
+title: Synchronize Your Inventory Structure
+description: Learn the benefits of synchronizing your inventory structure. ms.custom: supply-partners ms.date: 10/28/2023
 ---